Paul Linossier, CEO

 Aimee Suchard-Lowe, Executive General Manager, Strategy and Engagement

 Aimee has extensive experience in organisational strategy, compliance, marketing, communications and fundraising across both the banking and not-for-profit sector.
 She worked at Westpac, NAB, ME Bank, Plan International Australia and Kids Under Cover, before joining Uniting Vic.Tas in 2017.

 Catherine Easton, Executive General Manager, Performance and Integration

 As an executive with experience in the commercial and not-for-profit sectors, Catherine has an excellent appreciation of end-to-end business operations.
 She has led diverse functions such as business systems & projects, people development & training, insights & impact measurement and program delivery at a range of organisations including ANZ and NAB and most recently at SuperFriend.
 Catherine is Chair of Linden New Art, a member of the Policy & Planning Committee at Arts Project Australia and on the Nominations Committee of Women’s Property Initiative.

 John brings to Uniting Vic.Tas demonstrated church leadership as well as considerable experience in project management, strategic thinking, practical theology and adult education.
 Prior to joining Uniting Vic.Tas, he was Director of Mission with Uniting AgeWell.

-Silvia joins Uniting with a strong background in public policy, community services and alcohol and other drugs and community mental health.
+Silvia has a strong background in public policy, community services, alcohol and other drugs, and community mental health.
 She has held senior executive roles at the Department of Health and Human Services and Department of Education and Training.
 Immediately prior to her appointment at Uniting, she was the CEO, Prahran Mission.
-Silvia oversees a range of community service programs, mental health and alcohol and other drug programs as well as employment services at Uniting.
+Silvia oversees a consistent operational approach and prioritising impact for customers and local communities.